fatal: not a git repository error occurs when you try to run a Git command but are not inside a Git repository.

 - What causes Git errors?

-What is the “fatal: not a git repository” error?
+Why does the “fatal: not a git repository” error occur?

-fatal: not a git repository error makes it clear that you’re not in a git repository, but the reason you’re not in such a repository may be one of two:
+fatal: not a git repository error makes it clear that you’re not in a git repository.
+There can be a few reasons why the error occurs:

-1. You tried to run the command but did not navigate to the project folder where the git repository is located.
+- You are in the wrong working directory: You tried to run the command but did not navigate to the project folder where the git repository (git folder) is located.

 Is that the correct folder?
 If not then simply use the